-Dialectical behavior therapy (DBT) engages clients in a question-and-answer process that helps them identify their stressors and how their heightened emotional responses lead to substance use.
-Once they understand the dynamics of this self-destructive behavior, we work with them to develop more positive coping skills.
+- Dialectical behavior therapy (DBT) engages clients in a question-and-answer process that helps them identify their stressors and how their heightened emotional responses lead to substance use.
+The goal is to help an individual understand the dynamics of this self-destructive behavior.
+From there, we work with them to develop more positive coping skills.

 Depending upon the nature of a client’s dual diagnosis, our health care professionals can implement additional therapies that have a high degree of success.
 For example, our trauma therapy helps individuals suffering from PTSD come to terms with the source of their trauma and recognize the negative behaviors that result.
 Through therapy, these clients learn to replace self-destructive responses such as substance use with more positive and constructive behaviors.

 For clients whose dual diagnosis involves the loss of a loved one, therapists offer grief and loss therapy, an evidence-based treatment, in one-on-one sessions.
 They work to identify and explore the sources of and responses to grief and then together develop more positive pathways to recovery.

 We provide both inpatient and outpatient rehab options, group and individual therapy sessions, and medically assisted detox.
 At Granite Recovery Centers, we believe that by offering a number of options and treatment profiles, we can customize care to meet the individual needs of each client.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.